milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 With all Snapchatters, our business partners, and the general public.
 We may share the following information with all Snapchatters as well as with our business partners and the general public:

-public information like your name, username, profile pictures, Snapcode, and Public Profile.
+public information like your name, username, Snapcode and profile pictures.

-Public Content like your Highlights, Custom Stickers, Lenses, Story submissions that are set to be viewable by Everyone, and any content that you submit to an inherently public service, like Spotlight, Snap Map, and other crowd-sourced services.
-This content may be viewed, used, and shared by the public at large both on and off our services, including through search results, on websites, in apps, and in online and offline broadcasts.
+Story submissions that are set to be viewable by Everyone and any content that you submit to an inherently public service, like Our Story and other crowd-sourced services.
+This content may be viewed and shared by the public at large both on and off our services, including through search results, on websites, in apps, and in online and offline broadcasts.

 With our affiliates.
 We may share information with entities within the Snap Inc. family of companies.

 With third parties.
 We may share information about you with service providers who perform services on our behalf, including to measure and optimize the performance of ads and deliver more relevant ads, including on third-party websites and apps.
 Learn more here.

 We may share information about you with business partners that provide services and functionality on our services.
 For more information about information collected by third parties on our services, visit our Support Site.